mikeramage/aoc2022/README.md

 ## Day 8
 And I thought day 7 was a poor showing.
 This is like someone fumbling around learning to code in C.

+## Day 9
+Not bad I suppose.
+Quite methodical.
+I'm sure there's a way to do this in 3 lines, though.
+Took me about 100.